boydx/geosalad/PITCHME.md

 # input NDVI from GDAL output
 r_file = gdalnumeric.LoadFile("ndvi.tif")

 # NDVI value for assumed tree canopy.
-This is a gross approximation that's just for fun.
+This is an approximation.
 canopy = 0.4

 ### Count pixels ###